 Home Installation Workers

 Lowe’s agreed to pay $6.5 million plus legal fees to settle a class action lawsuit with workers who claimed they were misclassified as independent contractors and denied overtime wages and other employee benefits.
 The judge agreed with the installers that Lowe’s controlled all aspects of their work, including when and where they did jobs, how they dressed, and whether they could do extra work for the customers not specified by Lowe’s.
 The settlement applied to roughly 4,000 product installers who did jobs for Lowe’s between June 2008 and the May 2014 settlement date.

 Commercial cleaning franchise CleanNet USA misclassified “franchisee” workers as independent contractors, according to claims from a Massachusetts class action lawsuit that settled for $7.5 million in 2013.
 The lawsuit alleged that CleanNet misclassified workers to avoid timely payment of wages, duped them into shelling out money for franchises that didn’t provide the lucrative returns they were promised, and targeted non-English speaking immigrants.

 Misclassified?
 Learn How a Lawsuit Can Help.

-A misclassification lawsuit can provide compensation for back wages and other benefits.
-See if you have a case during a free case review from ClassAction.com.
+A misclassification lawsuit may be able to recover back wages and other benefits.
+See if you have a case during a free case review with ClassAction.com.